jcontrerasleyton/flight-prediction-api/api/README.md

 ## Description

-This REST API is responsible for predicting the delay or non-delay of flights that land or take off from the Santiago de Chile airport (SCL).
+This REST API, developed with the Flask web framework in Python, is responsible for predicting the delay or non-delay of flights that land or take off from the Santiago de Chile airport (SCL).

 ---